Azure-Samples/azure-ad-conditional-access-apis/04-monitor/readme.md

 ## Step 2: Authenticate your logic app to Azure AD with the right permissions

-This logic app uses managed identity for getting secrets from key vault in order to call Conditional Access APIs.
-For more information, see the article, [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) for steps to create key vault and connect to managed identity.
-To learn more on how to use managed identities within a logic app, see the article, [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity).
+This logic app uses Managed Identity to get secrets from Key Vault in order to call the Conditional Access APIs.
+For more information on configuring these features, see the steps in the article [Secure authentication for Conditional Access APIs](../../doc/readme.md).

 1. In the left-hand navigation pane, select Identity > User Assigned > Select Add.